JanosGit/Resvg4JUCE/README.md

 ```

 As resvg is a rust library, your build machine needs all the rust build tools.
 The rust sources of the library will be compiled into a static library that will be  linked to your target.
 Note for Windows users: Rust libraries are always compiled against the dynamic linked Visual C++ runtime.
 Please make sure that you'll link your whole project against the dynamic runtime and not the static one, other combinations are likely to fail with compiling at all.

-The resvg library is currently still work in progress, consisting of some pure rust sources and some third party C library dependencies.
-The maintainers are currently working on replacing those dependencies with pure rust solutions which will likely increase performance over time.
-I'll update that dependency from time to time.